Monitoring AWS DynamoDB performance and latency

 Errors

-Whenever there is any error during the execution of a query, DynamoDB throws an HTTP exception (as all requests are submitted through HTTP) with three components: HTTP status code, error message, and exception name.
-You need to monitor errors to make sure everything is working as expected.
+When there is an error during the execution of a query, DynamoDB throws an HTTP exception (as all requests are submitted through HTTP) with three components: HTTP status code, error message, and exception name.
+Any error that contains a 5xx series status code should be looked into, as this is a system error.
+4xx series exceptions represent a bad request or human error.

 Capacity

-Monitoring DynamoDB
+Monitoring and Troubleshooting DynamoDB

-DynamoDB also exposes a good number of important metrics that can be reported to CloudWatch and other monitoring tools.
-With these metrics, it’s easy to monitor the performance of DynamoDB and also catch issues as and when they happen.
+CloudWatch collects the information as log messages and stores them for a configured period of time.
+DynamoDB also exposes some important metrics that can be reported to CloudWatch and other monitoring tools.
+With these metrics, you can monitor performance of DynamoDB and also catch issues as they happen.
 The following is a small list of such metrics:

 • ConsumedReadCapacityUnits